MadisonMadi/Staff-Helper/README.md

 - /staffhelp howfish	-> Fishing minigame guide
 - /staffhelp tutorial	-> Basic gameplay tutorial
 - /staffhelp calibrator	-> Rod calibration info

+---

+**Disclaimer:** Not affilliated with Mojang, Microsoft or the FishOnMC Server.
+This is a player made mod.

+Madisonn